SMByC/StackComposed/README.md

 </p>
 <h1 align="center">StackComposed</h1>

 StackComposed computes a per-pixel statistic over a stack of georeferenced raster images, such as a Landsat time series.
 Input images can cover different scenes, tiles, or partially overlapping areas.
-StackComposed builds one wrapper extent that covers all inputs, reads each processing tile from every image, masks nodata values as `NaN`, and writes the selected statistic to a GeoTIFF.
+StackComposed builds one wrapper extent that covers all inputs, reads each processing chunk from every image, masks nodata values as `NaN`, and writes the selected statistic to a GeoTIFF.

 Typical uses include computing median reflectance, counting valid observations, extracting the most recent valid pixel, returning the Julian day of a temporal statistic, or estimating a per-pixel linear trend from dated Landsat scenes.